 Equine Facilitated Learning

 Equine Facilitated Learning or Equine Assisted Learning is a hands-on unmounted educational program designed to promote the development of social and life skills in a fun and supportive learning environment.
-Program participants will be engaging in various activities throughout the Pegasus grounds while using the horse as a bio-feedback mechanism.
+Program participants will be engaging in various activities throughout the Pegasus grounds partnering with a Pegasus therapy horse as a bio-feedback mechanism.
 Pegasus offers school and other groups the opportunity to create a specialized curriculum of activities combining equine interaction with individual goals and needs.
 Registration forms are required for all program participants.
 The Pennsylvania School for the Deaf was featured in one of our pilot programs.
 See an example of this program in the video Leading the Way.
-If you would like to speak with a staff member about the benefits of Equine Facilitated Learning for your rider or group, please contact us at 215-742-1500 or send us a message.
+If you would like to speak with a staff member about the benefits of Equine Facilitated Learning for your rider or group, please contact Teresa at 215-742-1500 or send us a message.

 During a six-week period in July and August, we offer a summer program providing additional lessons on Mondays through Thursdays.
 Participants have a 30-minute group lesson once a week during the morning hours.
 This program allows prospective riders to try out therapeutic riding for a limited time without being on the waiting list.
 Current riders also use this time for extra lessons to hone their skills.
 Past participants in our summer program include groups from Moss Rehabilitation Hospital, Philadelphia School for the Blind, Easter Seals, Inglis House, PA School for the Deaf, and The Woods School.
 If you are interested in participating in our summer program, please view our informational flyer here and for new participants to our program, download registration forms here and contact us after April 1st.

 We award scholarships for therapeutic riding to clients based on financial need.
 Riders eligible for scholarships include disabled individuals from low- or fixed-income families, single-parent families, or families with more than one disabled family member.
 Feel free to contact us if you have any questions.
 Click here to read the scholarship guidelines.
 If you would like to apply for a scholarship, please click here to download the application form.